AshtonWong/AAPL_case_study/README.md

 ✅ Key insights to help understand how investors respond to AAPL earnings announcements

 ### Problem Statement
-The question which this analysis aims to solve is: **How does Apple's stock price react to earnings report announcements in the short term?** Specifically, we examine the stock price movements 1, 5, and 10 days following these announcements.
+The question which this analysis aims to answer is: **How does Apple's stock price react to earnings report announcements in the short term?** Specifically, we examine the stock price movements 1, 5, and 10 days following these announcements.

 ### Data Sources
 **Stock Prices**: Historical AAPL closing prices were sourced from [Investing.com](investing.com).
 **Earnings Reports**: Earnings per Share (EPS) data was obtained from [AlphaQuery.com](investing.com).

+### Data Preparation
+The data was gathered, cleaned and organized in Microsoft Excel to ensure consistency and relevance.
+Columns that were not needed were removed, and missing values were handled appropriately.
+New columns were created for calculation purposes along with columns that will be used for data analysis and visualization.

 The data used includes key fields such as:
-- **Date**: Date of earnings announcement.
+- **Annoucement Date**: Date of earnings announcement.
 - **Closing Price**: Apple's closing stock price on the given date.
 - **Estimated EPS**: Analysts' estimated earnings per share before the announcement.
 - **Actual EPS**: The actual earnings per share reported by Apple.

-### Data Preparation
-The data was cleaned and organized in Microsoft Excel to ensure consistency and relevance.
-Columns that were not needed were removed, and missing values were handled appropriately.
-New columns were created for calculation purposes along with columns that will be used for data analysis and visualization.

 The following new columns was used for data analysis and visualization:
 - **EPS Surprise**: The difference between the actual and estimated EPS.